auth0/go-auth0/EXAMPLES.md

 * `Organization.Members` (`/api/v2/organizations/{id}/members`)
 * `Role.Users` (`/api/v2/roles/{id}/users`)

-In general to use checkpoint based pagination you should follow a pattern as follows:
+In general to use checkpoint based pagination you should follow a pattern like below:

 ```go
 var orgList *management.OrganizationList